 Bauernstoss is a version of Schafkopf played the village of Erfweiler in the Palatinate (Pfalz) region of southwestern Germany.
-The description below is based on the Bauernstoss web page by Gerhard Zwick.
+The description below is based on the Bauernstoss web page (archive copy) by Gerhard Zwick.
 Ulf Martin and I would like to thank and Gerhard Zwick and his friends for introducing us to this and other games in Erfweiler on 1st October 2018.
 His web page also includes rules provided Gerd Pressler for a similar game Alter Schoofkopp played around 30km to the east in Niederhochstadt.
 We explain this game in the variations section below, along with 'Deutscher Schafkopf', the 19th century ancestor of both of these games, which can be found in several books.

 Players and Cards